 Members of the Moot Court Honor Society hone their written and oral advocacy skills and gain practical research and writing experience by competing in a range of internal competitions held at St. John's School of Law and external competitions hosted at venues across the country.

 Each year, Moot Court Honor Society members participate in the following internal competitions hosted at St. John's School of Law:

-Held over the summer months, the Tinnelly Competition is our entry-level competition for second-year day and third-year evening students.
-Held after the journal write-on, it consists of two parts.
-Students first submit a legal brief for the judges' consideration.
-Those selected to move on in the competition then give oral arguments on their brief.
+Held over the summer months, the Beauchamp Ciparick Competition is our entry-level competition for second-year day and third-year evening students.
+Held after the journal write-on, students prepare oral arguments based on the provided packet.
+The packet includes the record, sample briefs, and relevant case briefs.
+Students will argue both the petitioner and respondent side.
 Past and present Moot Court Honor Society members judge the oral arguments.

-The Mollen Competition continues the oral advocacy portion of the Tinnelly Competition.
-New Moot Court members argue the quarterfinal, semifinal, and final rounds.
-In the final round, the competitors face a bench of distinguished judges, including the Honorable Milton Mollen.
+The Mollen Competition continues the oral advocacy portion of the Beauchamp Ciparick Competition.
+New Moot Court members argue the preliminary rounds and the top four competitors advance to the final round.
+In the final round, the competitors face a distinguished panel of judges, including Scott Mollen, a St. John’s Law alum and son of the competition’s namesake.
 The Mollen Competition typically begins in late September and concludes in early October.